apache/druid/docs/content/ingestion/native_tasks.md

 each sub task creates segments individually and reports them to the supervisor task.

 If `forceGuaranteedRollup` = true, it's executed in two phases with data shuffle which is similar to [MapReduce](https://en.wikipedia.org/wiki/MapReduce).
-In the first phase, each sub task partitions input data based on `segmentGranularity` (primary partition key) in `granaulritySpec` and `partitionDimensions` (secondary partition key) in `partitionsSpec`.
+In the first phase, each sub task partitions input data based on `segmentGranularity` (primary partition key) in `granularitySpec` and `partitionDimensions` (secondary partition key) in `partitionsSpec`.
 The partitioned data is served by the [middleManager](../design/middlemanager.html) or the [indexer](../development/indexer.html) where the first phase tasks ran.
 In the second phase, each sub task fetches